notionparallax/code1161base/email_template.md

 ### What have you tried already?
 * I have tried putting my head in the sand
 * I have tried swimming in the sea
-* I have asked in the slack chanel for this week if anyone else has any ideas
+* I have asked in the slack channel for this week if anyone else has any ideas.
+[Here's a link](https://en.wikipedia.org/wiki/Never_Gonna_Give_You_Up) to the conversation about it.

 ### What information would you like in the response
 I assume, from your baldy head, that you have had an on-fire head before, what did you do about it?